bluemzi/elk-soc-lab/README.md

-# This project is currently work in progress!
+# This project is a work in progress.

 # elk-soc-lab